nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 ## Conclusion

 I will probably not include every single photo I post on Instagram on my website, but definitely major trips with 10+ pictures.
 So it's a significant change, but as long as I stick to this plan, it will be very easy to keep both my Instagram and website fresh.
 I'm really doing all this for myself, to keep records of places I go, and things I see.
-Same thing with this blog, it's just fun to write about things I do, and I don't mind if nobody actually reads this.
+Same thing with this blog, it's just a fun way to write about things I do, and I don't mind if nobody actually reads it.
 I'm just keeping a record of myself, for myself.
 If you are reading this, and find it interesting, feel free to send me an email!
 Just use the mail link at the bottom of this page to get my address.